 In our view it is parties, rather than status groups, that use cultural mores today to exercise intimidation and exclusion.
 In asking the question ‘Is he one of us?’ the parties of reform bear an uncanny resemblance to the introverted and self-serving parties examined by Michels (1915) in his analysis of their tendency towards oligarchy.
 The major change we can see is that it is now necessary for parties today to recruit from across different status groups.
 Parties today have to wear the mask of democracy and diversity – in order that the party can legitimate itself as modern.
 This is because changes that senior managers make in the name of reform – across government, public institutions, commerce and industry – not only seem designed to protect the few from being accountable and keep their grip on power (Michels, 1959[1915]), but end up ensnaring them in their own inability to get things done.

 All this requires a kind of knowing, an ability to read when, and at what moments, to answer the calls to reform and so attempt these shifts in world-making.
 Thus, rather than treat habitus as solely concerned with what makes people stick with where they belong, we want to suggest the name of the contemporary game is a capacity for detachment; especially the kind of detachment that makes possible immediate and practical extensions that garner new attachments (see also Strathern, 1991).
-Possibly this relates to the ‘analytic’ ability identified by Savage (this issue), but as likely a schooling in analysis may also instil the kind of detachment that facilitates what elsewhere we call ‘motility’ ( and , 2006).
+Possibly this relates to the ‘analytic’ ability identified by Savage (this issue), but as likely a schooling in analysis may also instil the kind of detachment that facilitates what elsewhere we call ‘motility’ (Latimer and Munro, 2006).

 Consequently, those seeking some explanation for a chasm opening up between senior executive pay and middle management, or the over-taking of the professions by senior managers, (Savage, this issue) might also note that, for all the emphasis on reform, hierarchy remains the main mechanism at work along which credit and rewards travel upward while blame and responsibility are divested down.